idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PCNSFVEnergyDiffusion.md

-# PINSFVEnergyDiffusion
+# PCNSFVEnergyDiffusion

 ## Description

 This kernel implements a diffusion term for the fluid energy equation.
 The thermal diffusivity is isotropic for this kernel.
-For anistropic diffusion, use the [PINSFVEnergyAnisotropicDiffusion.md] kernel.
+For anistropic diffusion, use the [PCNSFVEnergyAnisotropicDiffusion.md] kernel.

 \begin{equation}